What is Breastmilk Jaundice?

 There is a substance in breast milk that promotes the reabsorption of bilirubin into the gut.
 It is important to remember that Jaundice is normal and in fact, it has recently been discovered that normal jaundice can be beneficial to babies.
 Normal levels of Bilirubin have been found to be a powerful antioxidant.

 - Some mothers may also follow strict feeding schedules while breastfeeding and this can also increase bilirubin levels.
 Mothers should breastfeed as much as possible.

-- Another reason why breastmilk jaundice is so apparent, is because most caregivers suggest that the mothers stops breastfeeding to bring down bilirubin levels.
+- Another reason why breastmilk jaundice is so apparent is that most caregivers suggest that the mothers stop breastfeeding to bring down bilirubin levels.
 In actual fact, in most cases of breastmilk jaundice, levels of bilirubin are not dangerously high.

 Should Mom Stop Breastfeeding?

 If breast milk has been identified as the cause of Jaundice, phototherapy treatment should be used while the mother continues to breastfeed.

 Temporarily stopping breastfeeding does not help and may actually disrupt the breastfeeding relationship.
 Giving the baby anything other than breast milk can change the baby’s gut PH level as well as make the risk of